-- Master Volume.
-This slider corresponds to the volume of the Master Track and so controls the overall volume of the song. - Establishment Auto adjust the Master Volume level to avoid clipping (the volume is automatically lowered when clipping occurs). - Lagrandian / Lag - 🖸 / 🗹 Toggle pattern looping, which constantly repeats the current pattern. - 🔲 / 🔲 Stop song/pattern playback.
-Click twice or right-click to activate Panic: stopping all sounds immediately. - D / D Toggle Edit Mode.
+- Master Track and so controls the overall volume of the song. - ES Auto adjust the Master Volume level to avoid clipping (the volume is automatically lowered when clipping occurs). - 🗾 / 💽 Start playing the song or pattern. - 🖸 / 🖸 Toggle pattern looping, which constantly repeats the current pattern. - 🗖 / 🔳 Stop song/pattern playback.
+Click twice or right-click to activate Panic: stopping all sounds immediately. - 🖸 / 💽 Toggle Edit Mode.
 With Edit Mode enabled, all notes played via the keyboard are recorded into the pattern.
-Notes can be recorded while the song is stopped or as the song/pattern is playing (if Pattern Follow is on). - 🗾 / 💟 Toggle Pattern Follow mode.
+Notes can be recorded while the song is stopped or as the song/pattern is playing (if Pattern Follow is on). - 🛃 / 💹 Toggle Pattern Follow mode.
 When enabled, the cursor will follow the playback position down the pattern as the song plays.
 This allows you to record "live", inserting notes at the current point in the song.
-When disabled, you can freely move the cursor around as the song plays, inserting notes and making edits wherever you like (most useful with pattern looping on). - 🖾 / 🖾 Toggle the metronome.
+When disabled, you can freely move the cursor around as the song plays, inserting notes and making edits wherever you like (most useful with pattern looping on). - 🔊 / 🔊 Toggle the metronome.
 Extra metronome options are available in the Preferences menu and via the Options menu in the Upper Status Bar.